 Fractional & jet card

 Both major fractional providers welcome pets onboard at no additional fee for fractional owners and card members.
 NetJets in particular has invested in pet-friendly crew training and standard onboard pet supplies.
 Flexjet's LXi cabin interiors include features designed for pet comfort.
-For owners who already have a fractional share or card, there is no reason to look elsewhere — the existing program is the right answer.
+For owners who already have a fractional share or card, there is no reason to look elsewhere — the existing programme is the right answer.

 Private aviation changes the flight.
 It does not change the law.
 Every international destination still requires the same documentation that commercial passengers must produce, and at most border posts the inspection is exactly as rigorous regardless of how you arrived.
 The four most common paperwork failures are below.